TYPO3 v11 LTS

 Did you know that backend users can download almost all database tables as CSV files from the list module?
 Of course, this requires appropriate access rights to the tables.
 This "export" functionality has been part of TYPO3 Core for a long time, but was sometimes missed by users.

 Let's look at an example: adding images to a page using the "Text and Media" content element.
-The "Add Media File" button now displays a modal window for selecting one or more files from a list.
-Backend users can now select a checkbox on the left side for each file, or open a context menu and select or deselect all items with one click.
+The "Add media file" button now displays a modal window for selecting one or more files from a list.
+Backend users can now select a checkbox for each file on the left side or open a context menu and select or deselect all items with one click.
 They can also toggle the current selection.

-Deep links in TYPO3 backend
+Deep links in the TYPO3 backend

 These are direct links to modules, pages or even specific content elements.
 Users can bookmark these links or simply share them so that another user can jump to the same record with one click.

-User management with comparison function
+User administration with comparison function

-This makes it easy to compare and set different users, with their corresponding access rights.
+This makes it easy to compare and set different users with their corresponding access rights.

 Collaboration through workspaces and content staging

-More features of TYPO3 v11 LTS
+Further functions of TYPO3 v11 LTS

 Multi-factor authentication (MFA)